AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

        Free (I);
     end Show_Unchecked_Deallocation_Errors;

-Here, we see that trying to instantiate :ada:`Unchecked_Deallocation` for the :ada:`Constant_Integer_Access` type is rejected by the compiler.
+Here, we see that trying to instantiate :ada:`Ada.Unchecked_Deallocation` for the :ada:`Constant_Integer_Access` type is rejected by the compiler.
 Similarly, we cannot allocate or deallocate an object for the :ada:`Integer_Access_Zero` type because its storage pool is empty.